aplteam/MarkAPL/Docs/MarkAPL.md

 That would result in [](https://github.com/aplteam/MarkAPL)

-However, see the next topic (AutoLinks) as well.
+See also the next topic (AutoLinks).

 ##### Automated links (Autolinks)

-Because external links are often injected "as is" --- meaning that they actually have no link text and no link title --- you can also specify a link as:
+Because external links are often injected "as is" --- meaning that they actually have no link text and no link title --- Markdown has a special syntax for this:

 ~~~
 <https://github.com/aplteam/MarkAPL>